 - 4.1 Unless otherwise specified herein, the permittee shall be in compliance with all requirements contained herein upon issuance of this permit. - 4.2 Except as otherwise specified herein, the permittee shall submit to the Permit Board and to the Administrator of EPA Region IV a certification of compliance with permit terms and conditions, including emission limitations, standards, or work practices, by January 31 for the preceding calendar year.
 Each compliance certification shall include the following: - (a) the identification of each term or condition of the permit that is the basis of the certification; - (b) the compliance status; - (c) whether compliance was continuous or intermittent; - (d) the method(s) used for determining the compliance status of the source, currently and over the applicable reporting period; - (e) such other facts as may be specified as pertinent in specific conditions elsewhere in this permit.
-(Ref.: 11 Miss Admin Code Pt 2, R.6.3 C(5) (a),(c), and (d.)
+(Ref.: 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.3.C(5)(a), (c), & (d).) - 4.3 The permittee shall submit progress reports consistent with an applicable schedule of compliance and 11 Miss.
+Admin.
+Code Pt.
+2, R. 6.2.C(8). semiannually, or at such other frequency as is specified in an applicable requirement or by the Permit Board.
+Such progress reports shall contain the following: - (a) dates for achieving the activities, milestone(s), or compliance required in the schedule of compliance, and dates when such activities, milestone(s) or compliance were achieved; and - (b) an explanation of why any dates in the schedule of compliance were not or will not be met, and any preventive or corrective measures adopted.